openvinotoolkit/model_server/docs/dynamic_bs_auto_reload.md

 Classification accuracy: 100.00

 ```
-Each iteration presents the results of each infer request and details for each image in the batch.
+Each iteration presents the results of each inference request and details for each image in the batch.

 > Note that reloading the model takes time and during the reload new requests get queued up.
 Therefore, frequent model reloading may negatively affect overall performance.